Our Favourite Dog Friendly pubs and cafes in East Norfolk

 Poppylands, Delph Farm Waxham Rd, Horsey, NR29 4EQ

 Get ready to step back in time!
 Poppylands Café is a 1940’s haven of cosiness and nostalgia.
 From spot-on décor, to the ‘ration book’ menu and themed dishes such as the ‘Dambusters’ breakfast bap this place is a real treat for the senses and the tummy.
 There’s even Spam on the menu, Spam!
-Don’t miss the delicious afternoon tea or the substantial Sunday lunch – certainly not a rationed portion!
-Dogs aren’t allowed in the main café area but they are welcomed in the upstairs area which is just as much themed fun as the ground floor!
+Don’t miss the delicious afternoon tea – certainly not a rationed portion!
+Dogs aren’t allowed in the downstairs café area but they are welcomed in the upstairs dining room which is just as much themed fun as the ground floor!
 There’s also a pretty courtyard outside.

 “Poppylands in Horsey has to be one of our favourites.”